zavalab/ADAM_Documentation/Templates/README.md

 ## Supply File

 The supply file contains data on the location, price, and yield of a product.
-For most models in ADAM, the supply of product is typically cow manure produced by Concentrated Animal Feeding Operations (CAFOs).
+For most models in ADAM, the supply of product is cow manure produced by Concentrated Animal Feeding Operations (CAFOs).
 <br>

 <br>